Arizona governor to focus on semiconductors in Taiwan visit

 In January, Intel announced plans to invest $20 billion in a chip factory in Ohio.

-TSMC., headquartered in Taiwan and which makes chips for Apple Inc. and other customers, announced plans last year to invest $3.5 billion in its second U.S. manufacturing site in North Phoenix, Arizona.
+TSMC, headquartered in Taiwan and which makes chips for Apple Inc. and other customers, announced plans last year to invest $3.5 billion in its second U.S. manufacturing site on the northern outskirts of Phoenix, Arizona.

+The company recently completed construction of the main buildings at the $12 billion north Phoenix facility and can now start moving in manufacturing equipment, with production expected to start by 2024, according to Ducey's office.
+TSMC's decision to build the facility has led other Taiwan-based suppliers to expand in Arizona, with investments totaling $1 billion already announced.

+Ducey's five-day trip to Taiwan and South Korea comes as the Republican governor prepares to leave office because of term limits in January.
+One of the former businessman's major focuses in his eight years in office has been on boosting Arizona's economy by adding to its manufacturing base.
+New electric vehicle companies have begun production, adding to its existing semiconductor firms.

 TSMC's first U.S. semiconductor wafer fabrication facility is in Camas, Washington.
 It also operates design centers in San Jose, California, and Austin, Texas.